 Absolutely.
 Our instructors are can teach you many skills to improve your sea kayaking abilities.
 Be sure to communicate to them your interests.
 You might ask them for tips on navigation, how to choose a kayaking route, interpreting data on tides and currents, how to brace, etc.

-No, but two-thirds of our guests enjoy successful whale watching tours with Sea Quest.
-Our rate of success is the best, as our kayaks trips are designed for orca whale watching encounters.
+No, but our rate of success is the best, as our kayaks trips are designed for orca whale watching encounters.
 We spend the maximum amount of time on all of our kayak tour lengths in the orca whales primary feeding and traveling zone.
 Longer tours and the peak months give you the best chances.
-For instance, our three-day San Juan Islands kayak trip in July results in seeing at least one pod of orca whales 80% of the time.
+For instance, our three-day San Juan Islands kayak trip in July results in seeing at least one pod of orca whales 70% of the time.
 Those are the best odds anywhere in the US!
 Some lucky guests see killer whales on every day of their kayak tour but other folks will not see a single killer whale.
 Please refer to our Washington whale watching page for more details and read the individual trip pages for monthly success rates.